ToxicFrog/doom-mods/gzap/doc/new-wads.md

 When you play single-world, you can accomplish the same thing with the `logfile` console command.

-In either case, just appending the contents of the file to the existing logic file will act as tuning data for it.
+In either case, you can add this tuning data to the apworld by removing the `.tuning` extension and putting it in the `gzdoom/tuning` directory.
+If a file already exists there for this WAD, simply append the new tuning data to it.
+Zip the apworld back up and the tuning data will be taken into account next time it generates a game.

 ### Unreachable checks